gadenbuie/js4shiny-workshop-webpage/content/about/learning-objectives.md

 weight = 40  # Order that this section will appear.

 title = "Learning Objectives"
-subtitle = "[ADD YOUR LEARNING OBJECTIVES HERE USING MARKDOWN]"
+subtitle = "Big Picture Web Development Skills for R and Shiny Users"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.